Gray catbird: Breeding

 Their breeding habitat is semi-open areas with dense, low growth; they are also found in urban, suburban, and rural habitats.
 In the winter months they seem to associate with humans even more.
 These birds mainly forage on the ground in leaf litter, but also in shrubs and trees.
 They mainly eat arthropods and berries.
 In the winter months, Cymbopetalum mayanum (Annonaceae) and Trophis racemosa (Moraceae) bear fruit well liked by this species, and such trees can be planted to attract the gray catbird into parks and gardens.

 They build a bulky cup nest in a shrub or tree, close to the ground.
 Eggs are light blue in color, and clutch size ranges from 1–5, with 2–3 eggs most common.
 Both parents take turns feeding the young birds.

 Feeding

-Approximately 50% of the gray catbird's diet is fruit and berries.
+Gray catbirds are omnivores, and approximately 50% of their diet is fruit and berries.
+They tend to peck more fruit than they can eat.
 They also eat mealworms, earthworms, beetles, and other bugs.
 In summer, gray catbirds will eat mostly ants, beetles, grasshoppers, caterpillars, and moths.
 They also eat holly berries, cherries, elderberries, poison ivy, bay, and blackberries.
+They also often peck the eggs of other species of birds, but it is unknown if they do this to supplement their diet or to reduce competition for food from other birds.